top of page

 DeDominici’s Maria in The Sound of Music, “...lifted the entire production from the ordinary... her portrayal of this aspiring nun turned governess for the Von Trapp family was her best yet.
 She was totally infectious and lit up the stage at every moment.
 Her singing was always beautiful as she effortlessly transitioned from her chest voice (mostly associated with popular music) to her head voice (where opera singers usually reside).”

-For her interpretation of the title character in Bizet’s Carmen with Opera Theatre of the Rockies, which she later resurrected for Opera Fort Collins, the Colorado Springs Gazette stated: “DeDominici was indeed as beautiful, fiery, and sexy a Carmen as the preshow buzz promised — or at least that’s the impression I got before my opera glasses fogged up.
-DeDominici has a sultry lower register and a smooth, silky tone that can turn angry and shrill when the drama requires it.
-She’s also a convincing actress, whether seductive or raging.”
 She was awarded the Marlowe Awards’ “Outstanding Lead Actress in a Musical” and was nominated for a Henry Award, a True West Award, and a BroadwayWorld.com Award for Man of La Mancha, in which she was, “...a tour de force as the feisty Aldonza and her voice was so powerful and gorgeous, especially in ‘What Does He Want of Me,’” and “...luminescent as Aldonza, a woman embittered by a life of hardships.”

 "...DeDominici proved that a superior vocal artist can work a kind of magic...Her reading of "The Specter of the Rose" was a musical moment I will always treasure." ~ David Skolnick, Peak Radar